KevChike/relearning-javascript/lesson-1-arrays/readme.md

 The `includes()` method looks for an item starting from index provided and returns true if found.

+The `includes()` method determines whether an array includes a certain value among its entries, returning true or false as appropriate.

 `arr.includes(item, from)`

 The `includes()` method also accepts two parameter, with the second